S3-working-group/s3-practical-guide/docs/consent-decision-making.md

 ---
-title: "Consent Decision Making"
+title: "Consent Decision-Making"
 ---

-**A (facilitated) group process for decision making: invite objections, and consider information and knowledge revealed to further evolve proposals or existing agreements.**
+**A (facilitated) group process for decision-making: invite objections, and consider information and knowledge revealed to further evolve proposals or existing agreements.**

 Proposals become <a href="#" class="tooltip" title="Agreement: An agreed upon guideline, process, protocol or policy designed to guide the flow of value.">agreements</a> when they are considered _good enough for now and safe enough to try_ until the next review.